The Bishop Misbehaves (film): Cast

+Reception

+Modern Screen gave the film a three-star review and described it as "a lively and pleasant affair, worth your attention."
+In discussing the performances, it said "both Edmund Gwenn and Lucile Watson, as the bishop and the sister, are excellent, and an engaging bit is performed by Lilian Bond, who oughta be in more pictures."

 Radio adaptation

 The Bishop Misbehaves was presented on Theatre Guild on the Air May 25, 1952.
 The one-hour adaptation starred Charles Laughton, Vanessa Brown, Josephine Hull, and Michael Evans.